hrharder/VaultX/README.md

 		- [py2exe](http://www.py2exe.org/index.cgi/Tutorial) for Windows
 		- [py2app](https://py2app.readthedocs.io/en/latest/) for macOS
 		- [whyareyoureadingthis](#) for Linux
-	- In the future, I might make a distributable version, but that's a lot of work.
+	- In the future, I might make a distributable version, if someone asks.

-4. The first time you launch VaultX, enter a secure password when promted and click ```"Create new Vault,"``` and that's it!
-Next time you launch, click ```Unlock Vault``` to read and add data.
+4. The first time you launch VaultX, enter a secure password when promoted and click ```"Create new Vault,"``` and that's it!
+Next time you launch, click ```Unlock Vault``` instead to read and add data.

 ___
 ### Required modules (install from PyPI with ```pip```):

-I recommend  running VaultX in a ```virtualenv``` running Python3.x with these dependencies installed.
+I recommend  running VaultX in a ```virtualenv``` running Python3.x with these dependencies installed, but if you don't know what that means, it doesn't really matter, just make sure you are using Python 3.

 - PyPerClip ([PyPI link](https://pypi.org/project/pyperclip/)): used to copy data to the clipboard.
 Install with: